message/iata/UA.md

 Published 26.08.2021
 1. Passengers must have:
-- a negative COVID-19 antigen rapid test or a PCR test issued at most 72 hours before arrival; or
+- a negative COVID-19 antigen rapid test or a PCR test taken at most 72 hours before arrival; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm or Sinovac; or
 - a COVID-19 recovery certificate.
 - This does not apply to: